haka-security/haka/doc/user/gettingstarted.rst

 .. program:: haka

 ``haka`` is primarily intended to be used as a daemon.
-This daemon will usually use a configuration file given on the command line using the `-c` command line option.
+This daemon will usually use a configuration file given on the command line using the `-c` option.

 The following command will launch ``haka`` from the command line using an example configuration file: